Today I am going to introduce a new concept for Python developers: typeclasses.

 Rust

-s.
-The concept is pretty similar to Protocol
+Rust has Traits.
+The concept is pretty similar to Protocols in Elixir:

 // Our custom trait